Dadarlat-Lab/decoding-2ptrace/README.md

 - PyTorch: 1.12.1
 - scikit-learn: 1.1.2
 - Optuna: 3.0.3
 - "decoding_messy.yml": The Anaconda environment used for the project.
-However, the environment includes other libraries not used for the project.
+However, the environment includes other libraries that were not used for the project (so it is "messy").
 ```
 conda env create -f decoding_messy.yml
 ```